snikket-im/snikket-android/README.md

 run your own XMPP server for you and your friends.
 These XEP's are:

 * [XEP-0065: SOCKS5 Bytestreams](http://xmpp.org/extensions/xep-0065.html) will be used to transfer
-  files if both parties are behind a firewall (NAT).
+  files if both parties are behind a firewall or NAT.
 * [XEP-0163: Personal Eventing Protocol](http://xmpp.org/extensions/xep-0163.html) for avatars and OMEMO.
 * [XEP-0191: Blocking command](http://xmpp.org/extensions/xep-0191.html) lets you blacklist spammers or block contacts without removing them from your roster.